 Log-In ‘Password’ entry box: Password allows a user to bypass the facial recognition.

-Supporting Research: In a web article MedConfidential (2018) considered that a patient’s trust that their medical information is secure from outside knowledge as vital for full disclosure.
+Supporting Research: In a web article MedConfidential (2018) considered that a patient’s trust that their medical information is secure from outside knowledge is vital for full disclosure of their symptoms.
 Kontomanolis et al. (2017) highlighted how public knowledge of some medical conditions can have devastating consequences on the social position of patients.
 With the possibility of a malicious intruder in the home accessing a host of unsecured application mechanisms, a secure system that only permits access to authorised people gives peace of mind to the user.
+The user can choose to share their password – for instance to emergency services staff or their doctor - but it remains their choice alone.

 Home Screen